 Virgin Atlantic is definitely a frequent flyer program with more niche redemption opportunities.
 In addition to being able to redeem Flying Club points for travel on Virgin Atlantic, there’s also good value to be had for redemptions on Air New Zealand, All Nippon Airways, and Delta.

-Generally Virgin Atlantic’s redemption rates are on the high side, at least for Upper Class.
-On top of that, there are significant carrier imposed surcharges (plus the UK Air Passenger Duty), especially for travel in Upper Class.
-You can expect that a roundtrip itinerary from the US to UK will run you about $1,000, in addition to all the points.
+Award redemption rates on Virgin Atlantic are very reasonable, and a one-way Upper Class transatlantic award will typically cost you 47,500-57,500 Flying Club points.
+The catch is that there are significant carrier imposed surcharges (plus the UK Air Passenger Duty), especially for travel in Upper Class.
+You can expect that a roundtrip itinerary from the US to UK will run you well over $1,000, in addition to all the points.

 Beyond that, Virgin Atlantic has several airline partners, some of which are more lucrative than others.
 Probably the best use of Flying Club points is for travel in ANA first & business class.
 You can find the redemption rates below.

-Paying 95,000 and 120,000 points (respectively) for business and first class roundtrip between the United States and Japan is a phenomenal value to start with.
-Then when you consider the 30% transfer bonus, that means you’re just paying 74,000 and 93,000 Chase points, respectively.
+Paying 45,000-47,500 Flying Club points for a one-way business class ticket between the United States and Japan is a phenomenal value to start with.
+Then when you consider the 30% transfer bonus, that means you could be paying significantly fewer Chase points.
+First class can also be a good deal.